StorefrontCloud/help-storefrontcloud-io/docs/guide/cli-tool/command-pod.md

 ... will also set the current POD to `vue-storefront-848799bd5d-zvcd4`

-The current POD, along with the current Namespace name, will be usedwith all subsequent `cli` calls setting the proper context.
+The current POD, along with the current Namespace name, will be used with all subsequent `cli` calls setting the proper context.
 You may also use the `--pod=<podname>|<rolename>` to switch the POD ad-hoc.